Skip to main content

 How does Collin County soil affect my septic system?

-Southern and central Collin County sits on Blackland Prairie clay that drains poorly and shifts constantly, while northern areas have sandier East Cross Timbers soil that supports conventional systems.
-According to NRCS soil surveys, percolation rates in the Houston Black clay series (common south of McKinney) fall under 0.6 inches per hour, and plasticity indices can exceed 35.
-Texas A&M AgriLife Extension classifies these as Type IV soils, which require advanced treatment options like aerobic drip irrigation or sand filters rather than conventional gravity systems.
-Properties north toward Anna and Melissa sit on loamier soil where standard drain fields perform well.
+Southern and central Collin County sits on Blackland Prairie clay with high plasticity that drains poorly and shifts constantly, while northern areas have sandier East Cross Timbers soil that works better for conventional systems.
+If your property is south of McKinney, you're likely on heavy clay where percolation rates fall under 0.6 inches per hour.
+That's why aerobic systems are so common here.
+Properties north toward Anna and Melissa sit on loamier soil where standard gravity drain fields perform well.
 The soil on your specific lot determines what system type works and how much installation costs.

 Who handles septic permits in Collin County?

 Collin County Development Services is the TCEQ-authorized agent for septic permits, with offices at 4690 Community Ave., Suite 200, in McKinney (972-548-5585).
-Per TCEQ's authorized agent directory, Collin County handles all permit applications for installation, repair, and modifications through the Citizen Self-Service Portal.
-Under 30 TAC Chapter 285, you need a licensed PE, Registered Sanitarian, or TCEQ-licensed Site Evaluator to perform your site evaluation and design.
+They handle all permit applications for installation, repair, and modifications through the Citizen Self-Service Portal.
+You need a licensed PE, Registered Sanitarian, or TCEQ-licensed Site Evaluator to perform your site evaluation and design.
 A License to Operate is mandatory before you can occupy any home with a new or modified septic system.
-New OSSF permit fees start at $310.

 Will McKinney force me to connect to city sewer?